Master the design of GPU serving infrastructure for LLMs with autoscaling, continuous batching, and cost optimization.

 Cause: The original nodes have been running for hours and have accumulated prefix cache hits (for example, a shared system prompt that every request includes).
 The brand-new nodes start with empty caches.
 They must recompute the full prefill from scratch, so their first tokens take much longer.

 Fix: Warm new nodes with a few synthetic requests that populate the common prefix before adding them to the load balancer rotation.
-Alternatively, use vLLM's prefix caching and ensure new nodes receive "seed" traffic to warm their KV cache before taking full production load.
+Alternatively, use vLLM's prefix caching and send new nodes "seed" traffic to warm their KV cache before taking full production load.

 Prefill and decode stress GPUs differently.
 Prefill processes many prompt tokens in parallel and tends to be compute-heavy.
 Decode produces one token per active request and tends to be memory-bandwidth-heavy.
 If you run both phases on the same worker pool, a few long prompts can delay short streaming responses, and decode traffic can leave tensor cores underused.